NationalGenomicsInfrastructure/miarka-provision/docs/setup.md

 ## User prerequisites

-Each usser should add the following lines into `~/.bashrc`:
+Each user should add the following lines into `~/.bashrc`:

 ```
 alias miarkaenv='source /vulpes/ngi/deploy/bashrc'